 AI is attracting greater attention as more people become aware that AI will change how we live and do business.
-Google CEO Sundar Pichai claims that AI will profoundly impact the world, even more so than electricity or fire [15].
+Google CEO Sundar Pichai claims that AI will profoundly impact the world, even more so than electricity or fire [1].
 The transformative power of AI will affect every sector - from agriculture to healthcare, manufacturing, logistics and retail.
-Weka and R is largely unknown in Aotearoa New Zealand, and the impact to our economy has been surprisingly small.
+NVIDIA CEO Jensen Huang stresses the idea that every country needs to own the production of its own intelligence.
+He used the term "Sovereign Al" to refer to the country's capabilities to produce artificial intelligence using its own infrastructure, data, workforce, and business networks [2].